JCumin/jcumin.github.io/research.md

 ## Datasets

+### MuRAL

+MuRAL is a dataset of activities of daily living in a multi-resident setting, annotated with fine-grained natural language descriptions, resident identities, and high-level activity labels.
+This dataset was collected in the [Domus intelligent apartment platform](https://www.liglab.fr/en/research/plateforms/domus), in 2025.

+This dataset was collected to support future research on multi-resident activity recognition, in particular LLM-powered approaches that can leverage common-knowledge context reasoning to infer activities, using natural language descriptions of the environment and sensors installed in it.

+This dataset is **openly available**, simply contact me by email to ask for access to the dataset.
+Any use of this dataset in publications must cite the following publication:

+Xi Chen, Julien Cumin, Fano Ramparany, Dominique Vaufreydaz. *MuRAL: a multi-resident ambient sensor dataset annotated with natural language for activities of daily living*. arXiv preprint 2025.

 ### Orange4Home

 Orange4Home is a dataset of routines of daily living captured in [Amiqual4Home’s smart home environment](https://amiqual4home.inria.fr/tools/smart-home/), from January 30th, 2017 to February 24th, 2017.